brooklynrail/brooklynrail-platform/content/events/2020/09/phong-h-bui-with-joe-zucker-and-joe-bradley.md

 ---
-title: Joe Zucker and Joe Bradley with Phong H. Bui
+title: Joe Zucker & Joe Bradley with Phong H. Bui
-summary: "Joe Zucker and Joe Bradley will be in conversation with Phong H. Bui, Rail Publisher and Artistic Director "
+summary: Joe Zucker and Joe Bradley will be in conversation with Phong H. Bui, Publisher and Artistic Director of the Brooklyn Rail
 people:
   - person: phong-h-bui
     event_bio: >